 Disturbed sleep, such as that caused by sleep apnoea, can make you feel groggy and tired during the day, impacting your daily life and activities, such as everyday chores, work and even your ability to drive.
 Indeed, stats show that if you suffer from sleep apnoea, you’re 12 times more likely to be involved in a car accident.
-With this in mind, it’s important to understand the condition and what you can do to help ease it and get that all important shut eye.
+With this in mind, it’s important to understand the condition and what you can do to help ease it and get that all-important shut-eye.

 What are the different types of sleep apnoea?

 The most common form of sleep apnoea tends to be ‘Obstructive Sleep Apnoea’ otherwise known as OSA for short.
-This type of the condition occurs when the muscles that support the throat, including your tongue and soft palate, temporarily relax.
-When this happens, your airway can narrow or even close, stopping the air flow in your body and causing you to wake up promptly.
+This type of condition occurs when the muscles that support the throat, including your tongue and soft palate, temporarily relax.
+When this happens, your airway can narrow or even close, stopping the airflow in your body and causing you to wake up promptly.
 OSA tends to be more common in those over the age of 40 and generally twice as many men are diagnosed than women are.

 People with this type of apnoea might suffer from loud or laboured breathing when they sleep, finding themselves gasping for air or snorting.
 The condition can even make you feel as though you’re choking – all very unpleasant sensations and not the experience you want when you’re trying to rest and repair your body and mind.

-There’s also ‘Central Sleep Apnoea’ or CSA, where the brain fails to send the correct signal to your body to inhale, causing you to miss a breath or miss multiple breaths in succession.
+There’s also ‘Central Sleep Apnoea’ or CSA, where the brain fails to send the correct signal to your body to inhale, causing you to miss a breath or indeed multiple breaths in succession.
 Finally, there’s ‘Mixed Sleep Apnoea’, which is a combination of the two sleep disorders outlined above.

 What can you do to help the condition?

-The good news is there’s a few things you can do to help yourself cope with this tiring condition.
+The good news is there are a few things you can do to help yourself cope with this tiring condition.
 For example, smoking and drinking excessive amounts of alcohol before you sleep can worsen the disorder and even increase the unpleasant sensations associated with it.
-This is because both these past times can actually relax the upper airway muscles even more, so make sure you limit alcohol and cigarette intake, especially before bedtime.
+This is because both these times can actually relax the upper airway muscles even more, so make sure you limit alcohol and cigarette intake, especially before bedtime.

-It’s also interesting to note that there’s been connections made between high blood pressure and sleep apnoea, with both going hand in hand.
+It’s also interesting to note that there have been connections made between high blood pressure and sleep apnoea, with both going hand in hand.
 It’s known that having high blood pressure can worsen the disorder, but it’s also believed that sleep apnoea can predispose you to high blood pressure, causing sudden drops in blood oxygen levels whilst you’re sleeping and putting extra strain on the cardiovascular system.